Vaccine safety monitoring

 The TGA regularly reviews all vaccine reports and may refer to expert committees, including the Advisory Committee on Vaccines (ACV) if necessary.

 Flu vaccination side effects may also be reported via phone on 1300 134 237.
-A representative will then provide guidance as to how you can submit a report and manage the side effects mentioned above.
+A representative will then guide how you can submit a report and manage the side effects mentioned above.
 You may also approach your territory or state health service to report adverse reactions to vaccinations.